Eniola011/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. how to lists all local variables and environment variables, and functions?
 6. how to create a local variable in bash script?
 7. how to create a global variable in bash script?
+8. a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.